dymmond/edgy/docs/fields.md

 * **on_update** - A string indicating the behaviour that should happen on update of a specific model.
 The available values are `CASCADE`, `SET_NULL`, `RESTRICT` and those can also be imported from `edgy`.
-* **relation_fn** - Optionally drop a function which returns a Relation for the reverse side.
-This will be used by the RelatedField (if it is created).
-Used by Many2Many.

     ```python
     from edgy import CASCADE, SET_NULL, RESTRICT
     ```
+* **relation_fn** - Optionally drop a function which returns a Relation for the reverse side.
+This will be used by the RelatedField (if it is created).
+Used by the ManyToMany field.
+* **reverse_path_fn** - Optionally drop a function which handles the traversal from the reverse side.
+Used by the ManyToMany field.

+!!!
+Note:
+    The index roughly works like this:
+    1. `no_constraint` not set, try to build a constraint and use it instead of index
+    2. `is_cross_db()` or `no_constraint` is True: check index parameter
+    3. index parameter unset or set to True or unique is True: build index This means if you don't want to create an index as fallback you have to set the parameter explicit to False.

+!!!
+Note:
-Note: there is a `reverse_name` argument which can be used when `related_name=False` to specify a field for backward relations.
+    There is a `reverse_name` argument which can be used when `related_name=False` to specify a field for reverse relations.
-It is useless except if related_name is False because it is otherwise overwritten.
+    It is useless except if related_name is `False` because it is otherwise overwritten.
-The `reverse_name` argument is used for finding the backward relation.
+    The `reverse_name` argument is used for finding the reverse field of the relationship.

+!!!
+Note:
-Note: when embed_parent is set, queries start to use the second parameter of embed_parent **if it is a relationshipfield**.
+    When `embed_parent` is set, queries start to use the second parameter of `embed_parent` **if it is a RelationshipField**.
-If it is empty, queries cannot access the parent anymore.
+    If it is empty, queries cannot access the parent anymore when the first parameter points to a `RelationshipField`.
-This is analogue to Many2Many fields.
+    This is mode is analogue to Many2Many fields.

-If it isn't a relationship field (e.g. embeddable, CompositeField) queries are fired against the model, without the prefix stripped.
+    Otherwise, the first parameter points not to a `RelationshipField` (e.g. embeddable, CompositeField), queries use still the model, without the prefix stripped.

 #### RefForeignKey